 If the blade or shank are bent, the fork is no longer usable and should be replaced.

 If an inspection reveals damage or excessive wear, the forks should always be replaced in pairs.
 Failing to replace in pairs will cause loads to be uneven and potentially cause the forklift to tip over.
-Loads being uneven can also put unnecessary strain on the mast and other components of the lift.
+Uneven loads can also put unnecessary strain on the mast and other components of the forklift.

 If you have further questions about your forklift or forklift maintenance, please contact your local Hugg & Hall Service Department or fill out a contact form, and one of our team members will get back to you shortly!